AztecProtocol/engineering-designs/in-progress/0003-native-merkle-trees.md

 #### Append Only

 Append only trees don't support the updating of any leaves.
 New leaves are inserted at the right-most location and nodes above these are updated to reflect their newly hashed values.
-Optimisation here is simply a case of dividing the set of leaves into smaller batches and hashing each of these batches into a sub-tree in seperate threads.
+Optimisation here is simply a case of dividing the set of leaves into smaller batches and hashing each of these batches into a sub-tree in separate threads.
 Finally, the roots are used to build the sub-tree on top before hashing to the root of the main tree.

 #### Indexed Tree